-We used the group equivariant CNNs with Resnet50 and 101 \cite{he2016deep} architecture as a local feature extractor, where we reduced the filter sizes as in the case of VGG19.
-We then substituted global average pooling with iSQRT-COV and proposed Invariant iSQRT-COV.
+We constructed a model based on iSQRT-COV \citep{li2018towards}, which is a variant of BP that demonstrates good performance and stable training.
+Group equivariant CNNs with Resnet50 and 101 \citep{he2016deep} architecture were used for the local feature extractor, where the filter sizes were reduced, as in the case of VGG19.
+The iSQRT-COV and the proposed invariant iSQRT-COV were used instead of global average pooling.
+We compared iSQRT-COV with Resnet50, iSQRT-COV with D4-equivariant Resnet50, and the proposed invariant iSQRT-COV with D4-equivariat Resnet50.

-We learn the whole models, including feature extractor using a momentum grad with an initial learning rate 0.1, momentum 0.9, and weight decay rate to 1e-4 for 65 epochs with batch size 160.
-We multiplied the learning rate by 0.1 at 30, 45 and 60 epochs.
-We then evaluated the top-1 and top-5 test error.
-We used the average score for the original image and the flipped image for the evaluation.
+All the models were learned, including the feature extractor, using a momentum grad with an initial learning rate of 0.1, momentum of 0.9, and weight decay rate of 1e-4 for 65 epochs with a batch size of 160.
+The learning rate was multiplied by 0.1 at 30, 45, and 60 epochs.
+The top-1 and top-5 test errors were then evaluated, using the average score for the original and flipped images for the evaluation.